Set 11 | 501 - 550

 (V.) (पिघलना, गलना)

-Example: The substance began to deliquesce when exposed to moisture.
+Sentence: The substance began to deliquesce when exposed to moisture.

 A disturbed state of mind caused by an illness